 The Otway Ranges.
 Here, our party of cute critter spotters hiked alongside colossal slender gumtrees to spot some cute little koalas.
 Along the hike, koalas were popping up everywhere, sleeping, eating, or relaxing, but mostly sleeping, which is no surprise.
 Armed with cameras, we quickly snapped photos of these miniature bears, although they wouldn’t be going anywhere too quickly… Most definitely, my favorite part of the tour.
 Bundy met us down the track with some tea and tim tams after the workout we endured, breaking our necks looking up in the trees to find these Koalas, these treats 100% helped the recovery speed up.

-A great day coming to an end
+Our great day of travelling coming to an end

 On the bus we got again, stopping at little small scenic spots along the way.
 Don’t want to spoil them, so I’ll let you find out what they are.
 With the sun setting now, we head off along the monumental road, saying goodbye to the sea breeze and the gorgeous green land.
 Arriving in Melbourne, we slowly drop off everyone, saying our goodbyes and exchanging photos, sadly ending our tour, but where my journey ends, yours should begin.
 This trip was definitely one of my favorites that I’ve done in Melbourne.
 Amazing views, cute critters, and an awe astounding host.
 This trip I would recommend to anyone travelling solo or with friends.